Six Impact Areas

 About the SUM Decelerator

 The SUM Decelerator is produced by The Lexicon, with support from the Food Team at Google.
-The Lexicon’s accelerator program brings together food companies, NGOs, scientists, entrepreneurs, and food producers from across the globe to tackle some of the most complex challenges facing our food systems, from regenerative agriculture to food is medicine.
-Instead of an accelerator for startups or new products, participants design, rapidly prototype, and release tools for change every six months.
+The Lexicon’s activator program brings together food companies, NGOs, scientists, entrepreneurs, and food producers from across the globe to tackle some of the most complex challenges facing our food systems, from regenerative agriculture to food is medicine.
+Instead of an activator for startups or new products, participants design, rapidly prototype, and release tools for change every six months.